 The Western medical view of how acupuncture works is that the insertion of needles at particular pain points releases endorphins and opioids (the body’s own natural painkillers) and possibly boosts the immune system.
 Additionally neurotransmitters and neurohormones are released in the brain.
 Studies show that glucose and other bloodstream chemicals are increased after acupuncture treatment.

 Furthermore the National Institutes of Health’s National Centre for Complementary and Alternative Medicine, says there is also evidence that stimulating acupuncture points allows electromagnetic signals to be relayed at a greater rate than in normal conditions.
 This might increase the flow of healing or of pain-killing natural chemicals to injured areas.

-Once pain is relieved, patients have a greater sense of general well-being, physically mentally and emotionally.
+With the pain relieved, patients have a greater sense of general well-being, physically, mentally and emotionally.
 The effect of this is that they heal faster.